Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications

+The training protocol determines the training reliability and complexity.
+Even though the exhaustive search protocol yields high reliability, it incurs the training complexity of $N^2$ and thus is quite time-consuming in UM-MIMO systems.
+Compared to the exhaustive search, some other training protocols are more appealing owing to their lower training complexity.

-To reduce the search time, IEEE 802.11ad proposed an \emph{one-sided} search algorithm \cite{hbt2}, where each user exhaustively searches the beams in the codebook while the BS transmits the signal in an omnidirectional mode, which incurs the complexity of $2N$.
-The authors in \cite{hbt3} proposed a parallel beam search approach which uses $N_{RF}$ RF chains at BS to transmit multiple beams simultaneously while all users exhaustively search the beams, which incurs the complexity of $\left.
+For examples, IEEE 802.11ad proposed an one-side search protocol \cite{hbt2}, where each user exhaustively searches the beams in the codebook while the BS transmits the signal in an omnidirectional mode, which incurs the complexity of $2N$.
+The authors in \cite{hbt3} proposed a parallel search protocol which uses $N_{RF}$ RF chains at BS to transmit multiple beams simultaneously while all users exhaustively search the beams, which incurs the complexity of $\left.
 N^2 \middle/ N_{RF} \right.$.
-Apart from the above approaches, an appealing concept is known as the \emph{hierarchical beam training}, which first searches wide beams and then searches narrow beams.
+The authors in \cite{hbt1} proposed an adaptive search and the complexity is given by $4\log _2N$.
+The authors in \cite{archadd2} proposed a two-stage training scheme that combines sector level sweeping and fine search, which results in the complexity of $\left.
+N^2 \middle/Q \right. + Q$, where $Q$ is the number of narrow beams covered in each sector level.
+To the best of our knowledge, the most efficient protocol is \emph{$M$-tree search}\cite{tran1}, which is widely adopted in the hierarchical beam training.